genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/about-single-cell-transformations.md

 ---
-sources:
-  - path: docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md
-    lines: [1, 62]
-  - path: docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md
-    lines: [74, 97]
 diataxis: explanation
 tab: odm-api
-task: task-096
-tickets:
-  - ODM-13324
 ---

 # About single-cell HDF5 transformations

 The single-cell HDF5 transformation converts a single-cell HDF5 file into the ODM-compatible output.
 It extracts expression data and cell metadata, optionally harmonises metadata, and can create or update biosample objects in ODM.
 The output objects are imported and linked automatically.
 The result is feature-level indexed data ready for downstream analysis and cross-study discovery without manual file preparation.

 The transformation runs via the ODM Processors Controller API.
-For an overview of configurations, images, and jobs — the three building blocks shared by all transformations — see [About the Processors Controller](../about-processors-controller.md).
+For an overview of configurations, images, and jobs (the three building blocks shared by all transformations), see [About the Processors Controller](../about-processors-controller.md).

 ## The ODM entity model for single-cell data